Ato Essandoh

 Ato Essilfi Bracato Essandoh (born July 29, 1972) is an American television and film actor.
+He has appeared in numerous films and TV series, including a major role in the 2023 Netflix political drama series The Diplomat.

-Early life
+Early life and education

+Ato Essilfi Bracato Essandoh was born in Schenectady, New York, on July 29, 1972, the eldest child of Ebow and Monica Essandoh, from Ghana.

-Essandoh was born in Schenectady, New York to Ghanaian parents and graduated from New Rochelle High School in 1990.
+He graduated from New Rochelle High School in 1990.
 He received a B.S. in chemical engineering from Cornell University.
 He first joined theater when he was dared to do so by a girlfriend.

 He studied acting under James Price at The Acting Studio - New York in New York City.
-He is also a playwright, and authored Black Thang which is published in the anthology Plays and Playwrights 2003.
-Essandoh is the co-founder of The Defiant Ones writing and performance group.